 Add that up and you get $500 in one week!
 That’s $2000 every month — insane!
 This doesn’t even take into account any occasions where we would go out to eat in a restaurant.
 It was money we spent without even thinking — we had to eat, right?

-It was actually hubby’s idea to start weekly meal planning.
+It was actually my husband’s idea to start weekly meal planning.
 Amazingly, a commitment to this one concept was the key to a budget that worked.

 On Sunday evenings, hubby and I sit down and talk about what we’d like to eat for dinner each night.
 To make it easier, we’ve designated days such as “Salmon Mondays,” so all we have to decide is sauce and sides.
 Other days, hubby might have a new recipe he wants to sample.
 When the week’s menu is determined, we make the grocery list so we know exactly what needs to be bought.